Table of Contents

-Reactions related to food allergies are tingling or itchy sensations in the mouth.
-Swelling of the face, lips, tongue, and throat or any other parts of the body certainly.
-Wheezing of chest and nasal congestion or any sort of difficulty in breathing are symptoms of an allergic reaction to food.
-Pain in the Abdomen, diarrhea, vomiting, dizziness, lightheadedness or fainting might prevail.
+Reactions related to food allergies are tingling or itchy sensations in the mouth, swelling of the face, lips, tongue and throat or any other parts of the body certainly.
+Wheezing of the chest and nasal congestion, or any sort of difficulty in breathing, are symptoms of an allergic reaction to food.
+Pain in the abdomen, diarrhea, vomiting, dizziness, lightheadedness or fainting might prevail.

 Pathophysiology of Urticaria, Angioedema and Food Allergies

 Urticaria is usually caused by an allergic reaction to an antigen which might be a protein from a food source.
 Type 1 allergic reactions involving the immunoglobulin E are believed to be responsible for a significant number of urticaria cases.
 Mast cells and basophils are activated and they release histamine, bradykinin, leukotriene C4 and prostaglandin D2.
 The result of the release of these mediators is the extravasation of plasma and fluid into the dermis and the development of circumscribed areas of edema or hives.
 Other forms of urticaria can be caused by type 2 allergic response mediated by cytotoxic T cells.
 Patients with systemic lupus erythematosus can develop urticaria due to a type 3 immune-complex response.
 Viral and bacterial infections, in addition to blood transfusion, have been associated with complement-mediated urticaria.